nkitan/linkedSTACK/README.md

 TESTED ON DEV C++ running TDM GCC 4.9.2 using MinGW.

-#Windows

-COMPILE AND RUN USING YOUR FAVOURITE IDE.
+-WINDOWS-
+ compile and run using your favourite compiler/IDE.
-I recommend DEV C++ or Code::Blocks
+ I recommend DEV C++ or Code::Blocks.

-#Linux
-USE COMMAND
+-LINUX-
+ use command
  $ gcc linkedSTACK.cpp -o linkedSTACK
+ in the directory of the cpp file.

-make sure you have GCC installed by installing Build-Essentials.
+ NOTE:make sure you have GCC installed by installing Build-Essentials.